 - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Writing Portfolio Please submit an email attachment with 2-3 samples of your best writing.
+Your writing sample must be at least 10-15 pages in length for poetry or 20-30 pages in length for fiction, which may contain one story, multiple stories or excerpts.
+Additional work from other genres may be included as well.
 You may email your portfolio to gradadmissions@HBU.edu or mail a hard copy.
-Please check www.hbu.edu/gradadmitreq for page length requirements.
 Master of Fine Arts in Screenwriting:

 - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Writing Portfolio Please submit an email attachment with 2-3 samples of your best writing.
+Your total submission must be at least 30-50 pages in length and may contain multiple short scripts or excerpts.
+Additional work from other genres may be included as well.
 You may email your portfolio to gradadmissions@HBU.edu or mail a hard copy.
-Please check www.hbu.edu/gradadmitreq for page length requirements.
 Master of Liberal Arts:

 - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
-Master of Science in Human Resources Management: - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Application Fee Those accepted will be required to submit a \$75.00 processing fee, payable online at HBU.edu/GradAppFee, or by check or money order.
-Master of Science in Kinesiology - Sport Management: - Fall and Spring admission only - References Applicants must provide contact information for two (2) references on their application.
+Master of Science in Human Resources Management: - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Foundation Requirements To earn a graduate business degree, 36-48 semester hours are required, depending on previous academic work.
+See degree plan for more details. - (Students are required to the take the Peregrine Assessment before registration, but it is not factored into admission decisions.)
+Master of Science in Kinesiology - Sport Management: Fall and Spring admission only - References Applicants must provide contact information for two (2) references on their application.
 References must be professional or academic contacts.
-Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Interview An interview may be required - o For applicants whose cumulative undergraduate GPA is less than 3.0 Master of Science in Management and Entrepreneurship: Requires either a B.A. or a B.S. conferred degree. - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Interview An interview may be required Master of Science in Management and Entrepreneurship: - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Science in Nursing:

-- Requires a 3.0 GPA; below a 3.0 will be reviewed on a case-by-case basis for consideration for conditional acceptance (students will be required to obtain a 3.0 or higher on each of the first 3 courses in their program to maintain enrollment). - A Bachelor's degree in Nursing from an accredited school of nursing in the United States - Current RN license in good standing in state or country where clinical or practicum coursework is completed - A Texas resident - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu identifying appropriate objective related to graduate education - Interview An admission interview may be required with MSN or Track Director Alternative Certification Program:
+- A Bachelor's degree in Nursing from an accredited school of nursing in the United States - Current RN license in good standing in state or country where clinical or practicum coursework is completed - A Texas resident - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu identifying appropriate objective related to graduate education - Interview An admission interview may be required with MSN or Track Director Alternative Certification Program: